nkhakwan/week5RepeatProject/README.md

 3- Code function "plAgesExpects" that calculates planet age and expectancy on each planet when world age and World expectancy is passed to it.
 4- Code function "yearsLeftPassed" that calculates years left or passed beyond expectancy on each planet.
 It returns a string whether "yearsLeft" or "yearsOverlived" and the corresponding value.

+1- test function yearsLeftPassed whether results are ok on received. pass ages and expectancies on new planets directly 2- test function plAgesExpects by passing World age and World Expectancy directly to the constructors.
+3- Make them fail by having different results.

 ### Specs Input